DaienM/ecommerce-sql-project/README.md

  * sample_data.sql    - Sample records for testing
  * queries.sql        - Practical SQL queries with examples
  * README.md          - Project description and instructions

+---

+4. Example Queries
+- Display all users and their orders
+- Products ordered by a specific user
+- Total sales per product
+- Users without any orders
+- Products with low stock

+---

+5. How to Use
+- Import `schema.sql` into a SQL server (PostgreSQL / MySQL / SQLite)
+- Import `sample_data.sql` to populate the database with test data
+- Run `queries.sql` to see the queries in action

+---
+6. Notes
+- This project is beginner-friendly but demonstrates real-world SQL concepts

+---

+7. Future Improvements
+- Add more tables (e.g., categories, payments)
+- Create views and stored procedures
+- Connect the database to a backend API